SwastikArora23/Github-API-Integration-Project/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You would have to install dependencies for both main directory & frontend directory.

 ## Available Scripts

+In the project directory & frontend directory, you can run the following:

+### `npm install`

-In the project directory, you can run:
+In the project directory, you can run on main directory:

 ### `npm run client`